Go

 and a steering wheel protruding from the dashboard.
 In addition to these simple controls, there was a special

-switch for amphibious operation and a lever for the operation of the
+switch for amphibious operation and a lever for the operation of the winch.
+The seating compartment was built for

-compartment if an emergency arose.
+if an emergency arose.
+Most of the

-Most of the available space on the crawler was intended for
+available space on the crawler was intended for specimens.
+There were several environmental containers

-could be transported in their temporary homes directly to the ship.
+transported in their temporary homes directly to the ship.

 A